ElliotLockerman/tbreak/readme.md

 # Build

-Simply use make in the root directory, and move the resulting binary to your directory of choice.
+Simply run `make` in the root directory, and move the resulting binary to your directory of choice.